 Depending on your goal, your ad will be structured differently.
 It's good to test multiple versions of the same ad to see which combination of image (or video), text, headline, and call-to-action work best.

-After reading this guide, we hope you understand how powerful Facebook ads for dentist when practices implemented correctly.
+After reading this guide, we hope you understand how powerful Facebook ads when practices implemented correctly.
 This tutorial should serve as a starting point for you, but it is not something that can be mastered in a single day.

 We'd love to talk if you have any queries or want us to check through your ad campaigns.